SkylerA/chatgpt-flashcard-generator/README.md

 Here is my final prompt:

 > `You are a [INSERT LANGUAGE] expert doing tech interviews.
 Come up with 20 questions and answers that you would use in a typical interview to assess a candidate's experience.
 Keep your questions and answers to 1 or 2 sentences.
 If possible provide a link to the documentation for the topic.
 Provide your answers in Json format for example: { "question" : "What are the primary colors?", "answer" : "Red, Yellow, and Blue", "links" : [{ "title": [documentation title], "link" : [link to documentation]}] } and combine all those into an array under json key "questions"`

+Further steps to make this a better study method might be to display 1 card at a time, randomize the card selection, and provide confidence/assessment tracking so that you can phase out questions you no longer need to study.

 ## Finishing up